pythseq/gigadb-website/docs/SETUP.md

 * http://127.0.0.1:9170/dataset/view/id/100258/
 * http://127.0.0.1:9170/dataset/view/id/100104/

 It's possible to navigate to the other datasets on the database, but the new functionalities won't be working on them if using ftp-server vagrant box.
-However old functionalities should still be working on those.
+However, old functionalities should still be working on those.

-__Note__: a production-like database dump needs to be loaded to access the example dataset above.
+__Note__: a production-like database dump may need to be loaded to access the example datasets above.

-dataset files available on the ftp-server vagrant box:
+Dataset files available on the ftp-server vagrant box:
 ```
 /var/ftp/pub/10.5524/100001_101000/
 ├── 100104